Californians Must File 2020 Taxes In Order To Receive Golden State Stimulus Payment Of Up To $1,200

 LOS ANGELES (CBSLA) — A one-time stimulus payment of up to $1,200 is headed for all qualifying Californians, but only after their 2020 tax returns have been filed.

 The Golden State Stimulus payment is aimed at supporting low-income Californians and helping those who have suffered a hardship due to the COVID-19 pandemic.
-These payments will not be scheduled until each 2020 tax return is processed.READ MORE: Disneyland COVID Vaccination Super Site To Close April 30
+These payments will not be scheduled until each 2020 tax return is processed.READ MORE: REAL ID Deadline Pushed Again Into 2023

 Those who qualify will receive either a $600 payment, or $1,200 for joint filers.
 The Golden State Stimulus is a one-time benefit, so to receive it, residents must file their 2020 tax returns by Oct.
 15, 2021.

 Californians who have already filed their 2020 taxes could begin seeing their stimulus payments via direct deposit before the end of April.
 Paper checks will be mailed out between four and six weeks after the 2020 tax return is filed.
-For people who file their tax returns after Friday, allow up to 45 days after your return has been processed for direct deposits, and up to 60 days for a paper check.MORE NEWS: Driver Surrenders After Leading Police Pursuit In Stolen LAFD Vehicle
+For people who file their tax returns after Friday, allow up to 45 days after your return has been processed for direct deposits, and up to 60 days for a paper check.MORE NEWS: Los Angeles County Meets Criteria To Move Into Yellow Tier

 Go to the Franchise Tax Board’s site for more information about the Golden State Stimulus.